HistoryData

 Key Achievements

-- Authored 'Histoire de la grande isle de Madagascar' (1658), a foundational work on the island's natural history and culture
+• Authored 'Histoire de la grande isle de Madagascar', a major early European work on the island's natural history and peoples

-- Appointed director general of the French East India Company in recognition of his administrative service
+• Served as director general of the French East India Company

 Did You Know?

-- 02.His book 'Histoire de la grande isle de Madagascar' was published in a second edition in 1661, after his death
+• 03.His book 'Histoire de la grande isle de Madagascar' was published in a second edition in 1661, after his death by drowning